red-collar-official/flutter_kore/packages/umvvm/docs/di.md

 You can access it with <b>app.instances</b> or via singleton <b>InstanceCollection</b>.

-DI container can hold any annotated MvvmInstance child class but not any other.
+DI container can hold any annotated <b>MvvmInstance</b> child class but not any other.

 If you want to hold third party instance create a wrapper for it.